-The scheme – designed by Corstorphine+Wright Architects – proposes a tall slender tower which will provide 440 Build to Rent homes, a 230-bedroom hotel and commercial spaces.
+The Broad Street scheme in Birmingham – designed by Corstorphine+Wright Architects – proposes a tall slender tower which will provide 440 Build to Rent homes, a 230-bedroom hotel and commercial spaces.
 The plans submitted to Birmingham City Council propose a 35-storey tower – located in Broad Street, Birmingham.

 “We’re delighted to be unveiling these plans after fantastic collaboration, yet again, with Birmingham City Council and working very successfully with our team to develop our vision for this well positioned brownfield site in the heart of city centre.